What is ISO 9001?

 At first glance, the new standard appears different, and may even feel a little different after reviewing it for the first time.
 However, ISO 9001:2015 certification is actually very similar to its predecessor ISO 9001:2008.
 In fact, if you exclude the more subtle or simple changes, there are four important changes to be found in the latest revision:

-– The goal of this addition is to prompt organizations to really think about their processes, to define them clearly and who’s responsible for what.
+1. Processes Emphasis – The goal of ISO 9001 changes from 2008 to 2015 is to prompt organizations to really think about their processes, to define them clearly and who’s responsible for what.
 For example, start by asking yourself these questions: What are your processes specifically?
 Who will run them?
 How will you monitor and measure them?

 As it was mentioned earlier, the above is not an all-encompassing list of the changes or variations between ISO 9001:2015 and ISO 9001:2008, but the rest of the changes are subtler and should not overly influence your transition or audit.

 You can contact us if you have any specific questions or would like to discuss your ISO 9001 transition needs.